Direct data-driven model-reference control with Lyapunov stability guarantees: Introduction

 Alternative approaches have thus been proposed to map the data \textit{directly} onto the controller parameters without undertaking a full modeling study, see, \textit{e.g.,} \cite{hjalmarsson2002iterative,van2011data,batt2018, formentin2019deterministic}.
 Such techniques are usually referred to as ``direct data-driven" approaches.
 Albeit appealing and effective (see, \textit{e.g.,} the successful applications in \cite{campestrini2016unbiased,formentin2012data}), these approaches suffer from few drawbacks, which prevent them from being real competitors of more traditional model-based strategies.
 For instance, data-driven methods are mostly conceived to handle SISO (Single Input Single Output)systems, or at most MIMO (Multiple Inputs Multiple Outputs) ones with few input/output channels \cite{formentin2012non}, which make them less suitable when the size of the inputs and outputs is large.
 Moreover, stability is guaranteed only asymptotically, i.e., as the number of data goes to infinity, see, e.g., \cite{batt2018,formentin2012data,van2011data}.

 In this work, we propose a new direct data-driven design strategy for model-reference control, which is endowed with stability guarantees.
 The key technical step is the data-based representation of linear systems originally proposed in \cite{WILLEMS2005} within the behavioral framework, and recently reconsidered using state-space representations in \cite{DePersis2020}.
-This data-based representation has emerged as a powerful tool for tackling many important control problems, such as predictive \cite{Coulson2018,berberich2019MPC,Allibhoy2021}, optimal and robust control \cite{DePersis2020,berberich2019robust,vanwaarde2020noisy,Matni2020,baggio2020}, as well as control of time-varying and nonlinear systems \cite{DePersis2020,Guo2020,Nortmann2020}.
+This data-based representation has emerged as a powerful tool for analizing the properties of dynamic systems, \emph{e.g.,} to retrieve the passivity indexes of a system \cite{Romer2019,Romer2019bis,Tanemura2019}, and for tackling many important control problems, such as predictive \cite{Coulson2018,berberich2019MPC,Allibhoy2021}, optimal and robust control \cite{DePersis2020,berberich2019robust,vanwaarde2020noisy,Matni2020,baggio2020}, as well as control of time-varying and nonlinear systems \cite{DePersis2020,Guo2020,Nortmann2020}.
 Inspired by \cite{DePersis2020}, we tackle the model-reference control problem in a state-space setting.
 For the case of noise-free data, we show that this problem can be {equivalently} cast as a semi-definite program, and thus solved using efficient optimization solvers.
-In the spirit of \cite{deptLQR}, we then address the case of noisy measurements by considering a strategy based on averaging multiple experiments and derive sufficient conditions for closed-loop stability.
-In the spirit of the recent paper \cite{dorf2020}, that provides an excellent discussion on the use of regularizations and relaxations in the context of data-driven control, we briefly introduce a strategy to further robustify our approach.
+We also account for possible model mismatches by considering a regularization-based strategy that moves the matching constraints to the objective function (see \cite{dorf2020} for an excellent discussion on the use of regularization techniques in the context of data-driven control).
+In the spirit of \cite{deptLQR}, we finally address the case of noisy measurements by considering a strategy based on averaging multiple experiments and derive sufficient conditions for closed-loop stability.
 This strategy is tested on two different numerical examples through Monte Carlo simulations.
 Throughout the paper, we will also discuss some variants of the baseline solution which can be adopted to increase the degree of robustness to noise and to find approximate solutions when the choice of the reference model results in an unfeasible problem.

 The remainder of the paper is as follows.
 In Section \ref{Sec:setting}, the model-reference control design problem is formally stated.
 Section \ref{Sec:DD_closedloop} describes the key technical passages allowing us to formulate the entire problem as a data-based optimization task.
 The main results are presented in Section \ref{Sec:matching_prob} and Section \ref{Sec:noise}, and some examples are discussed in Section \ref{Sec:examples}.
 Section \ref{sec:conclusions} ends the paper with concluding remarks.